 Why So Much Growth in Texas?

-According to the Texas Workforce Commission in September 2009, some jobs were lost in the state during August of that year, but jobs were gained in the fields of
+According to the Texas Workforce Commission from 2009 through 2017, some jobs were lost in the state during August 2009, but many more jobs were gained afterwards in the fields of

 - Healthcare, and

 Gaining jobs in Finance is itself an indicator of potential future economic growth across Texas.